 Start with a line like, “Hey, your boyfriend has been here a few days now and while I like him, the situation is becoming inconvenient for me.
 I’d really like it if he left soon so it can be just us again.”
 Have a list of reasons why the guest has caused distress.
 Be open to questions and prepare for your roommate to get defensive.
 Be the calm one in the situation and you’ll carry no fault.
 That’s not to say you should turn into a noodle–be assertive and hold your ground!

-I didn’t talk to my roommate about Todd and my frustration with him built up over time.
+I didn’t talk to my roommate about the unwanted guest, Todd, she had over all of the time, and my frustration with him built up over time.
 Eventually, Todd left and I found I was always angry with my roommate for relatively small things.
 Don’t let the tension build!
+Let your roommate know why it’s important to practice proper guest etiquette:

 Find a Compromise